w3geo/ol-box/README.md

 # ol-box

-OpenLayers based micro apps for building comples mapping UIs
+Micro apps for building a rich mapping UI with just IFrames

 ## About